dannyp11/arduino-skeleton/README.md

 * Note:
   1. This repo now supports Arduino IDE, only need to set IDE_SUPPORT to true from skeleton.mk
   2. Even though it supports C++ project, I will try to develop drivers/low level in C
+  3. When in doubt, run make help in project directory for variable config

 # Directory Structure
         +---test/                               - all component testers go here, test code uses no os